 On November 13, 2013, Mr. Smith was granted two awards under the 2003 Plan.
-The first grant consists of 1,199,616 performance shares at target with an eligible payout of up to 150% of the on November 13, 2013, Mr. Smith was granted two awards under the 2003 Frain.
-The first grant consists of 1,199,010 periodinate shares at target with an eligible payout of the payout of the performance grant is dependent upon the attainment of the specific metrics established by the Compensation Committee.
+The first grant consists of 1,199,616 performance shares at target with an eligible payout of up to 150% of the on November 13, 2015, Nr.
+Smith was granted two awards under the 2003 Plant.
+The first grant consists of 1,195,010 periodinance shares at target with an eligible payout of the 10-100 for target shares based on the achievement of certain financial measures established by the Compensation Committee over the 3-year performance period ending on December 31, 2016.
+The payout of the performance grant is dependent upon the attainment of the specific metrics established by the Compensation Committee.
 Mr. Smith received a grant of 1,199,616 time-vested RSUs with a service period ending on November 12, 2016.
 These grants are intended to cover long-term incentives for 2014 and 2015.

 On December 2, 2013, Mr. Hare was granted two awards under the 2003 Plan.
 The first grant consists of 149,533 performance shares at target with an eligible payout of up to 150% of the target shares based on the achievement of certain financial measures established by the Compensation Committee over the 3-year performance period ending on December 31, 2016 and will target shares based on the achievement of certain financial measures established by the Compensation Committee over the 3-year performance period ending on December 31, 2016 and will cliff vest upon attainment, if any, of the specific performance criteria so long as Mr. Hare is continuously employed by Office Depot from the grant date through the performance end date.
 Mr. Hare received a grant of 229,533 time-vested RSUs with a service period ending on December 2, 2016.
 These grants were intended to cover long-term incentives for 2014.
 On July 21, 2014, in connection with the commencement of Mr. Cosby's employment with Office Depot, he was granted two awards under the 2003 Plan.
 The first grant consists of 345,167 performance stock units at target with an eligible payout of up to 150% of the target shares based on the achievement of certain financial measures established by the Compensation Committee over the 3-year cumulative performance period ending on December 31, 2016.
 Amounts will cliff vest upon attainment, if any, of the specific performance criteria so long as Mr. Cosby is continuously employed by Office Depot through the third anniversary of the grant date.
 Mr. Cosby received a grant of 345,167 time-vested RSUs with a grant date of July 21, 2014.
 These RSUs vest in three equal installments on the first, second and third anniversaries of the grant date so long as Mr. Cosby is continuously employed through those dates.